![]() |

 inlinestatic |

-This static function returns the reactive I/O model.
+This static function returns whether the Reactor uses an asynchronous I/O model.

 |